GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter2/programmable_logic_controller.md

 ![Digital input conversion](/images/di_signals.png "Digital input conversion")

 A digital input processes an "all" or "nothing" signal.
-This is called a BIT.
+This is called a **BIT**.
 The status of a BIT is often indicated as follows:
 - TRUE / FALSE
 - 1 / 0
 - ON / OFF